brandencodez/ForecastGuru-Weather-App-/README.md

-# Real-Time Weather App (ForcastGuru) 🌤️
+# Real-Time Weather App (ForecastGuru) 🌤️

-ForecastGuru is a user-friendly weather application built using HTML, CSS, and JavaScrip that leverages real-time APIs for weather and geolocation data to help you navigate your day with ease
+ForecastGuru is a smart, user-friendly weather PWA, designed for both desktop and mobile users.
+Built with HTML, CSS, and JavaScript, it pulls real-time weather and geolocation data to provide accurate forecasts to help you navigate your day with ease

 **ForecastGuru offers:**
 * Future Weather at a Glance